Tmonster/Tmonster.github.io/_posts/2024-11-15-optimizers.md

 ## Conclusion

 A well-written optimizer can provide significant performance improvements when allowed to optimize freely.
 Not only can the optimizer apply the many optimization rules a human might naturally miss, an optimizer can respond to changes in the data.
 Some optimizations can result in a performance improvement of 100×, which might be the difference when deciding to use analytical system _A_ vs. analytical system _B_.
 With DuckDB, all optimization rules are applied automatically to every query, so you can continually enjoy the benefits.
-Hopefully this blog post has convinced you to consider the optimizer next time you hear about the next database that has everyones ears burning.
+Hopefully this blog post has convinced you to consider the optimizer next time you hear about the next database that has everyone's ears burning.